KaramokoS/Afrikattitude/README.md

-# README
+# Afrikattitude
-This is my private blog project
+This is our main repository
-You can clone it and improve it

-#heroku deployment
-heroku login
-heroku create app name